r0pchain/wigler/README.md

 # wigler
- Input a series of wifi SSIDs
+ Input a series of wifi SSIDs, receive geolocation